KDE/documentation-develop-kde-org/content/hig/components/navigation/actionbutton.md

 executed frequently.
 Typical primary actions are "Create New", "Edit,", "Save" or "Send".

-Aditionally you can opt to define two secondary primary actions that are placed left and right to the main primary button.
+Additionally you can opt to define two secondary primary actions that are placed left and right to the main primary button.

 ![Call, message and write an email as primary